 If the worst should happen and an elderly loved one falls over, knowing what to do can help you manage the situation and take the necessary steps to prevent it from happening again.
-Keep reading to learn more.
+Remember, you’re not alone in helping to manage your relative’s risk of falling, which is an inevitable part of ageing.

 What to do immediately after a fall